enthalpy-yan/FoodAdvisor/README.md

 to eat with the given food image.
 It is also a Final Project for CS598 Visual Information Retrieval in Stevens Institute of Technology.

+##Artechiture

+In this project, We use Flask framework to create a RESTful service that serves the data for our Front-end rich client application written by AngularJS.
+Since we chose JSON as our API format, we chose MongoDB as our JSON data store.

+##Features

+We created a image based food search service hoping to find the most similar foods.
+We have used Yelp API to provide a location based business information.
+The features of the app are as follows:

+- Search food image with the given image file.
+- Search food image with the given text: picture description, location or business name.
+- Filter result by alphabetic, location and rating.

 ##Technology Stacks

 ###Back-end